skip to content

 • Have you been separated from the other party for at least 12 months?

-• Have proper arrangements been made for the children?
+• Do you have children?
+If so, have proper arrangements been made for their care?

 Get instructions on how to apply for a divorce